Over the Top Ways to Do “Fall” In the Great Northern Catskills

-This fall, head to Hunter Mountain for four weekends of Oktoberfest, September 28-October 20.
+Head to Hunter Mountain for four weekends of Oktoberfest!
 In addition to the traditional Oktoberfest festivities, like dancing to polka and feasting on German cuisine, each weekend offers unique activities for guests to check out.
 During the first weekend, enjoy a tasting event highlighting some of the best apple ciders in the state during Ciders in the Catskills, followed by a weekend of pure muscle and motors with an aerial stunt show from Monster Energy.
 Go off-road during Color in the Catskills: Off-Road Edition’s Doxie Derby weekend 3, and wrap up the seasonal festivities with Das Laufwerk Eurocar Rally during the last weekend!

 During the entire month of October, Hull-O Farms in Durham offers the stuff that fall dreams are made of!
 The experience kicks off with a hayride that transports guests to the Corn Maze entrance.
 From there, it’s up to you to find your way out again!
 After navigating the maze, head to the pumpkin patch to find the perfect jack-o-lantern in waiting, and shop the farm store for locally made treats.
 Don’t miss your chance to pet the farm’s calves, sheep, and goats.